glennga/glennga.github.io/projects/star-tracker.md

 I developed a star tracker agent under the COSMOS framework that takes an image as input, and updates a "state of health" stream with relavent attitude information.
 The general steps I used to extract a quaternion attitude from an image are below:

 1. Identify the mass centers and grayscale values of the blobs in the image.
 These are the stars.
 2. Calculate the area/perimeter for a trio of stars.
-Match these stars with a area/perimeter in an inertial frame (lookup table).
+Match these stars with an area/perimeter in an inertial frame (lookup table).
 Repeat this until a match is found.
 3. Draw vectors to two of known stars in image, and inertial vectors to the same two stars in catalog.
-4. Generate quaternion attitude with TRIAD.
+4. Generate quaternion attitude by finding how to rotate these two pairs of vectors across frames.

 I learned a lot about what I wanted to do after college from this project.
 Prior to this, I found enjoyment in just typing code into a text editor and watching it run.
-I thought that's all there was to programming.
+I thought that was what programming was about.
 During this project, I had to learn so much of the math and formal algorithms behind a seemingly magic piece of machinery.
 As much as I banged my head against the wall trying to understand these concepts, I realized that I love this type of work.
 It was here I decided that I want to go into math/computer science research.

 I have a LinkedIn SlideShare presentation [here](http://www.slideshare.net/GlennGalvizo/hsfl-star-tracker-presentation).